zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 It is, however, possible to build without the SDK.
 If you are using 3rd party cross compilers, jump forward to `Using 3rd Party Cross Compilers`_ for details.
-A "3rd party cross compiler" is a toolchain that the Zephyr build system already knows about, such as `GCC ARM Embedded`_ that we use in this document.
+A "3rd party cross compiler" is a toolchain that the Zephyr build system already knows about, such as `GNU ARM Embedded`_ that we use in this document.

 If you are going to use custom compilers, check `Using Custom Cross Compilers`_